microsoft/teams-powerapps-app-templates/Employee Ideas/Documentation/README.md

-# Employee Ideas App Template - Documentations
+# Employee Ideas Sample App Template - Documentation

 ## How to use
 * [Use Employee ideas sample app template](employee-ideas.md)